Sanish-Ramlal-crdn/playwright-mcp-testing/README.md

 Various UI and API tests will be conducted based on different scenarios

-For UI testing, the Practice Software Testing website has been used (Available on:https://practicesoftwaretesting.com/)
+For UI testing, the Practice Software Testing website has been used (Available on: https://practicesoftwaretesting.com/)

-For API testing, the Practice Software Testing API has been used (Available on: ttps://github.com/testsmith-io/practice-software-testing)
+For API testing, the Practice Software Testing API has been used (Available on: https://github.com/testsmith-io/practice-software-testing)

 ## UI Test Scenarios